 - Opportunity for select interns to also learn editing skills.

 - Training on and practicing with our video equipment to obtain intermediate skill level as a video shooter and editor.

-- Planning, setting up and tearing down video production gear for BDA productions.
+- Planning, setting up, operating and tearing down video production gear for BDA productions.

-- Pre-production and location scouting at a variety of Boulder-area venues/shoot locations.
+- Pre-production and location scouting at a variety of Boulder/Denver-area shoot locations.

-- Crewing in a variety of roles (videographer, technical director, editor, producer, etc.) for a BDA procutions at various Boulder-area locations.
+- Crewing in a variety of roles (videographer, technical director, editor, producer, etc.) for BDA productions at various Boulder/Denver-area locations.

 - Working with our content partners to arrange and coordinate productions.

 - Excellent communication skills and ability to effectively engage and coordinate with our content partners.

 - Keen interest in professional video production and filmmaking with a drive to grow your experience and skill.

 - Professional attitude and self-motivated, with the ability to work independently and under pressure when necessary.